 When a chicken lays an egg, the shell provides protection.
 That shell is made up of calcium, magnesium, potassium, sodium, and sulfur, which are all important plant nutrients.
 The thin, inner lining also contain organic matter, equally important to healthy soil structure.
 Plus, if you don’t wash your egg shells, they will also contain nitrogen, which is an important plant food.

-All of these nutrients are would be a great addition to the garden, if the egg shells actually broke down into small enough particles - but they don’t.
+All of these nutrients would be a great addition to the garden, if the egg shells actually broke down into small enough particles - but they don’t.

 Egg shells and decomposition

 As stated above, egg shells are designed to provide protection.
 Unless you are dropping them off the roof of the gym for a high school physics class, egg shells are surprisingly tough.
 So tough, in fact, that they don’t break down in boiling water.
 The moisture and microorganisms normally responsible for decomposition do not have a ghost of a chance at breaking down an egg shell in your lifetime.